The Gender Pay Gap in Medicine (2026): Latest Data and Physician Salary Analysis

 Document everythingTrack your productivity, outcomes, and leadership contributions

-In 2026, the gender pay gap in medicine remains a stark reality.
+In 2026, the gender pay gap in medicine remains a consistent pattern.
 Female physicians earn $0.78 for every $1.00 earned by men, resulting in a $3.3 million lifetime earnings difference over a 30-year career .

 FactorContribution to Gap